goodwi11/Documentation_en/docs/source/generators/gp.rst

 ---------------------------

 .. important::
- For best results, use an updated version of the generator: **GooglePage V2.0!**
+ For best results use an updated version of the generator: **GooglePage V2.0!**

 | 1.
 Choose an application from the `Google Play <https://play.google.com/store/games?hl=en&gl=US>`_ store that best fits your keywords or creative, and copy the URL link to the selected application.